davestewart/nuxt-content-assets/README.md

 </script>
 ```

-See the [Demo](demo/components/_content/ProseImg.vue) for an example.
+See the [configuration](#image-size) section to add this, and the [Demo](demo/components/_content/ProseImg.vue) for an example.

+### Build

+Once the dev server or build is running, the following happens:

+- the module scans content folders for assets
+- these are copied to a temporary build folder
+- matching relative paths markdown are rewritten
+- Nitro serves the assets from the new location

+If you change any assets, you'll need to re-run the dev server / build (there is an [issue](https://github.com/davestewart/nuxt-content-assets/issues/1) open to look at this).

 ## Configuration

-The module **doesn't require** any configuration, but you can tweak the following settings:
+The should run without any configuration, but you can configure the following:

 ```ts
 // nuxt.config.ts